Eileen Harkin-Jones: Research and career

 Harkin-Jones was appointed a lecturer at Queen's in 1993.
 In 1999 Harkin-Jones became the first woman to be appointed an engineering professor in Ireland.
 Her research is on polymer processing and the development of materials.
-In 2015 she was appointed the Bombardier-Royal Academy of Engineering professor of composite engineering at Ulster University.
+In 2015, she was appointed the Bombardier-Royal Academy of Engineering professor of composite engineering at Ulster University.
 At Ulster University she focuses on aerospace composites and sustainable plastic manufacture.
-Using injection moulding, thermoforming and additive manufacture Harkin-Jones is exploring advanced thermoplastic composite materials for medical devices and aerospace.
+Using injection moulding, thermoforming and additive manufacture, Harkin-Jones is exploring advanced thermoplastic composite materials for medical devices and aerospace.
 She has published over 200 peer reviewed papers, and secured funding over £12 million.

 She is a member of the Royal Academy of Engineering Higher Education committee and Deputy Chair of the Northern Ireland Higher Education Authority.
-She is campaigns for gender equality in science, technology, engineering, and mathematics (STEM) at a national level.
+She is campaigning for gender equality in science, technology, engineering, and mathematics (STEM) at a national level.
 She is a member of the All-Party Parliamentary Group for Manufacturing.

 Awards and honours

-In 2017 she was appointed a Fellow of the Irish Academy of Engineering.
+In 2017, she was appointed a Fellow of the Irish Academy of Engineering.
 She was elected a Fellow of the Royal Academy of Engineering (FREng) in 2011.
-In 2013 she was appointed Order of the British Empire (OBE) for services to higher education.
+In 2013, she was appointed Order of the British Empire (OBE) for services to higher education.